JvThunder/Mario-RL/README.md

 # Mario RL
 This is my first personal project in [Reinforcement Learning](https://en.wikipedia.org/wiki/Reinforcement_learning), which is a way to build a self-learning AI to play in an environment.
 For this project, the current environment is the classic Mario NES 1-1 provided by this [pip install](https://pypi.org/project/gym-super-mario-bros/).
 I used a Proximal Policy Optimization with the [stable baselines 3 library](https://stable-baselines3.readthedocs.io/en/master/).
 Although many people have made a similar project, I have not seen one that uses the stable baseline's PPO algorithm (some even uses other RL methods like DDQN), which is why I want to try using it.
 I am glad that it finally works.
-MOst importantly, I have learned a lot along the way.
+Most importantly, I have learned a lot along the way.

 ## Results